Post-Classical Acropolis

 In 1205 CE the Francs occupied Athens.
 They turned the Acropolis into a fortress and ruled the city from the Propylaea, which they converted into a palace.
 At the same time they transformed the Parthenon into a Catholic cathedral, the Notre Dame d’ Athenes.

-The occupation of the Ottomans came almost almost 2000 years after the Parthenon was built, and at the time it was by all accounts still intact.
-The Turks occupied Athens in 1458 CE and converted the Parthenon to a mosque and the Erechtheion to a harem.
-During this period parts of the Propylaia were damaged “either struck by lightning or due to the explosion of a shell” (Dontas, The Acropolis and its Museum, 16).
+The subsequent occupation of the Ottomans came almost 2000 years after the Parthenon was built, and at the time it was by all accounts still intact.
+The Turks occupied Athens in 1458 CE.
+During their occupation, several monuments were altered.
+The Parthenon was converted to a mosque, the Erechtheion became a harem, and parts of the Propylaia were damaged “either struck by lightning or due to the explosion of a shell” (Dontas, The Acropolis and its Museum, 16).

 After the Turks failed to take Vienna in 1683, Austria, Poland, the Pope, and Venice, allied with the goal of re-conquering all European lands that the Ottomans occupied.
 The mercenary army that was assembled for the task (often referred to as the “Venetian” army) under the command of the Venetian Morosini freed Moreas (Peloponnese) and in 1687 landed in Athens as the occupying Turks fortified themselves on the Acropolis.
 The Venetians camped and set up their artillery at the nearby Olympieion.
 “The battery was commanded by Antonio Muitoni, Conte di San Felice, and the artificer’s name was Sergeant di Vanny” (The Carrey Drawings of the Parthenon Sculptures, 30).